 The Audit Committee is kept abreast by the CFO and the external auditors of changes to accounting standards which could have an impact on the Group's business and financial statements.
 It has full access to and co-operation from the Management.
 It has been given the resources required to discharge its function properly.
 The executive management of the Company attends all meetings of the Audit Committee on invitation.
-The external auditors and the outsourced Internal Auditors ("IA") have unrestricted access to the Audit Committee and are present at all quarterly Audit Committee meetings.
-The Audit Committee meets with the external auditors and the outsourced IA, without the presence of the Management, at least once a year.
+The external auditor and the outsourced Internal Auditors ("IA") have unrestricted access to the Audit Committee and are present at all quarterly Audit Committee meetings.
+The Audit Committee meets with the external and the outsourced IA, without the presence of the Management, at least once a year.

-The Audit Committee has met four times during the Financial Year and details of their activities are disclosed in the Directors' Report.
+The Audit Committee has met four times during FY2018 and details of their activities are disclosed in the Directors' Statement and has discharged its responsibility and duties independently.
+As part of its duties, the Audit Committee has reported to the Board: